KMKfw/kmk_firmware/docs/en/boot.md

 #### `six_axis`
-Enable a HID endpoint for a six-axis spacemouse (with range +/-500) and change the VID/PID to a SpaceMouse Compact.
+Enable a HID endpoint for a six-axis SpaceMouse (with range +/-500) and change the VID/PID to a SpaceMouse Compact.